vercas/vON/README.md

 ## License

-The license is specified in each code file.
+The license is specified in the code file.
 The terms of usage are pretty simple.
 Just read them.

 ## Specifications